Microport Systems: Founding

 In 1983, AT&T announced UNIX System V at the West Coast Computer Faire in Anaheim, California.
 In an effort to promote System V, AT&T created a program with Intel, Motorola, Zilog, and other major CPU manufacturers at the time.
 Through this program, AT&T paid each of the processor manufacturers to port System V onto a standard hardware "reference" platform for each company's flagship CPU.
 By providing this software with the reference hardware, computer manufacturers could easily put UNIX onto their new systems, with a substantial reduction in cost.
 Prior to this, each hardware platform required its own UNIX port that required significant resources and time to develop.
 By providing a port for similar hardware designs, development cost was substantially reduced, typically only requiring minor modifications.
 This new porting process required only a few developers and led to the name Microport.

 Microport's early days were characterized by an early hacker-driven environment.
 Founder Chuck Hickey realized that the AT&T port for the Intel platform could be easily modified for the IBM 286 personal computer (PC), bringing the AT&T System V UNIX technology to the PC for the first time.
-Hickey was able to assemble a small team of four developers in September 1985 using stock and royalty incentives and little pay for compensation.
+Hickey was able to assemble a small team of four developers in September 1985 using incentives and little pay for compensation.
 Because of the lean operation, the reduced cost allowed the software to be sold at $99.
 At the time, Microport's main competitor, Santa Cruz Operation (SCO), sold their base XENIX Operating System for $500.

 Microport demonstrated their product for the first time at the COMDEX trade-show in November 1985 after only two months of development.
 This demo and announcement paved the way for its initial business opportunities and brought Microport to the attention of IBM, SCO, and Microsoft.
 NCR was Microport's first customer, giving them a contract worth $100,000.
 With this money, Microport was able to complete the final version of System V for the IBM 286 PC and begin work on the System V port to the IBM 386 PC in September 1986.
 It took SCO several years to catch up with the System V, Release 3 (SVR3) technology that Microport brought out in the mid 1980s for the IBM 386 PC.

 Following its founding days, Microport gradually adopted an increasingly corporate environment that catered more towards large OEM and VAR deals.
 This change also marked the beginning of a period plagued by severe financial mismanagement that ultimately sank the company.